kasra-hosseini/obspyDMT/README.rst

 12. `Plot`_: for an existing archive, you can plot all the events and/or all the stations, ray path for event-station pairs and epicentral-distance/time for the waveforms using GMT-5 or basemap tools.
 13. `Explore stationXML file`_: how to explore and analyze different stages available in a stationXML file.
 14. `Seismicity`_: plot the geographical and historical distribution of earthquake activities (seismicity).
+15. `NEIC and GCMT`_: retrieving event information including moment tensor from NEIC or GCMT.
-15. `Folder structure`_: the way that obspyDMT organizes your retrieved and processed data in the file-based mode.
+16. `Folder structure`_: the way that obspyDMT organizes your retrieved and processed data in the file-based mode.
-16. `Available options`_: all options currently available in obspyDMT.
+17. `Available options`_: all options currently available in obspyDMT.
-17. `Algorithm`_: flow chart of the main steps in each obspyDMT mode.
+18. `Algorithm`_: flow chart of the main steps in each obspyDMT mode.

 --------------------
 How to cite obspyDMT